If you’re present when your kitten is first born, you may see nothing but pink inside that little yawning mouth—just like with a human baby.

-The toys are remarkably durable and should carry you the teething stage and beyond.
-They’ll remain firm favorites even after your kitten has graduated to full-fledged feline.
+The toys are remarkably durable and should carry you through the teething stage and beyond.
+They’ll remain firm favorites even after your kitten has graduated to a full-fledged feline.

 And speaking of those extremities …

-It’s important that your kitten is very clear that even if its gums are in pain, chewing on people is still not ever acceptable behavior.
+You must be very clear with your kitty that even if his gums are in pain, chewing on people is not acceptable behavior.
 If you let it go during this stage, your kitten will see no reason to stop later on.

-When your kitten takes a bite of a human ‘toy’, loudly and clearly say “NO!”
-You can follow this up by gently blowing in the kitten’s face, to emphasize that the behavior is not appropriate.
-However cute it might be to watch kitty try to stalk your toes, stay consistent, or you’ll confuse it.
+When your kitten takes a bite of a human ‘toy,’ clearly say “NO!”
+You can follow this up by gently blowing in the kitten’s face to emphasize that the behavior is inappropriate.

 That icy washcloth that we mentioned earlier?
 That would make a great tug o’ war toy, simultaneously engaging kitty while also soothing its mouth.